 4. Do the majority of their discounts consist of in-store offers at a brick & mortar storefront?

 Although online spending is growing, still 88% of all retail purchases are made in-store.
 If the discount program consists mostly of online discounts, then your discount program won’t have enough relevance to keep your employee’s attention.
 In-store offers are where consumers shop, yet most discount programs don’t have local, in-store offers because they are expensive to acquire and maintain.
-Always ask your discount program what percentage of their discounts are from a local brick-and-mortar stores where the offers are redeemed at a cash register.
+Always ask your discount program what percentage of their discounts are from local brick-and-mortar stores where the offers are redeemed at a cash register.

 5. Are the discounts in close proximity to where your employees live and work?

 This research shows how the average consumer travels just 15-20 minutes for most of their everyday purchases.
 The more frequent the purchase, the less willing they are to travel.
-Consumers will typically travel less than 8 minutes for gas or groceries, but may travel 15-20 minutes for other, less frequent purchases like a nice restaurant, a movie, auto services or apparel.
+Consumers will typically travel less than 8 minutes for gas or groceries but may travel 15-20 minutes for other, less frequent purchases like a nice restaurant, a movie, auto services, or apparel.
 If the discounts aren’t near where your employees live and work, they are unlikely to engage.

 6. Are the discounts easy and convenient to redeem?

 Consumers demand ease and convenience from the merchants they patronize.
 That’s why each offer must be easy to redeem, such as showing a coupon or a mobile phone at the point of sale.
 Serialized bar codes are also a great way to make redeeming easy, as a cashier simply scans the code and redemption is automatic.
 Beware of coupons that require multiple steps to redeem an offer, like buying a gift card, then forcing consumers to make their purchase before the discount is applied.
 Multi-step redemptions are annoying and cumbersome.
-Also avoid coupons where the user must wade through a flood of terms and conditions.
-In these cases redemption will be frustrating and lose their practical value.
+Also, avoid coupons where the user must wade through a flood of terms and conditions.
+In these cases, redemption will be frustrating and lose its practical value.